Page 1: Biography

-This biography, written by David Grant, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by David Grant, was first published in the Dictionary of New Zealand Biography in 1996.

 Mark Briggs was born at Londesborough, Yorkshire, England, on 6 April 1884, the son of Albert Briggs, a shepherd, and his wife, Clara Dooks.
 After a rudimentary village schooling he was apprenticed in his early teens to a local farmer and treated harshly.
 He ran away but was returned under duress.
 This experience is said to have formed his strong belief in social justice.
 As a youth he was a Wesleyan and went to chapel twice on Sundays, but he later rejected religion.